-In the absence of prophylactic treatment, approximately 25% to 30% of children born to HIV-infected mothers will contract HIV infection; this increases to 50% with prolonged breastfeeding [43].
+In the absence of prophylactic treatment, approximately 25% to 30% of children born to HIVinfected mothers will contract HIV infection; this increases to 50% with prolonged breastfeeding [41].
 HIV is transmitted to infants by transplacental spread from mother to fetus in utero, during parturition, or through breastfeeding after birth.
 Because infants have underdeveloped natural resistance systems, they are highly susceptible to many infections, including HIV.
-Transmission usually occurs during labor and delivery and the early breastfeeding stage [44].
+Transmission usually occurs during labor and delivery and the early breastfeeding stage [42].

 Worldwide, perinatal transmission accounts for most HIV infections among children.
-In the United States in 2019, an estimated 84 infants were born with HIV infection, a 41% decrease from 2015 [45].
-Studies have shown the beneficial effect of treating pregnant women and newborns with zidovudine (ZDV) to prevent transmission to the child, resulting in dramatic declines in the incidence of perinatally acquired HIV [46].
+In the United States, perinatal transmission has been markedly decreased, by more than 95%, since the mid-1990s [43].
+Studies have shown the beneficial effect of treating pregnant women and newborns with zidovudine (ZDV) to prevent transmission to the child, resulting in dramatic declines in the incidence of perinatally acquired HIV [44].
 Standard screening of all pregnant women is necessary to reduce transmission of HIV to infants.